 Global Entry is the best-trusted traveler program if you have a passport.
 Global Entry includes all the advantages of the TSA PreCheck plan plus it allows you access to an express line through customs and immigration on your way back home from international airports and destinations.
 Global Entry costs just $15 more than TSA PreCheck for 5 years, that’s $3 more per year.

 See if you qualify for any of these time-saving programs to make your trip through airport security easier and stress-free.

 TSA PreCheck – applies only to air travel within the U.S. This is the most popular of the expedited airport security screening programs.
 Run by the TSA you get access to shorter security lines and the screening process is also more pleasant as you do not need to remove your shoes, laptop among other items.
 You can use this program everywhere the TSA operates PreCheck lanes.
 You need to be a US citizen or a lawful permanent resident.

-According to the TSA the national average wait times for Precheck lines is 10 minutes compared to 30 minutes for standard lanes.
+According to the TSA, the national average wait time for Precheck lines is 10 minutes compared to 30 minutes for standard lanes.